✨ NewRetirement is now Boldin, your financial confidence platform

 The good news?
 While there is an awful lot to discuss and conversations about money can be extremely difficult subjects, couples who communicate well are more likely to:

-Here are 9 discussions you should have with your spouse before you retire.
+Here are ten discussions you should have with your spouse before you retire.
 Let’s start with what should be an easy one:

-It is not unusual for one spouse to want to retire long before another.
-In fact, less than 20% of all couples stop working in the same year.
-However, you both need to be on board with the financial strains that retirement may cause, never mind the marital stress.
+Less than 20% of all couples stop working in the same year.
+However, you both need to be on board with the financial strains that retirement may cause, never mind the social stress of more time together.

 “Research shows that marital stress increases during the initial two years of retirement, especially when the husband retires first.
 Jobs, like kids, can be buffers in a relationship.
 Once the structure of work is gone, unresolved issues rise to the surface,” said Stephanie Coontz, a social historian, to AARP.